-A brain arteriovenous malformation is a tangle of abnormal blood vessels that connect arteries and veins in your brain.
-An AVM can develop anywhere in your body, but it is most common in your brain or spine.
-AVMs affect less than 1% of the population and are more common in males than females.
+A brain AVM is a tangle of abnormal blood vessels that connect arteries and veins in your brain.
+An AVM can develop anywhere in your body but is most common in your brain or spine.
+AVMs affect less than 1% of the population and are more common in men than women.

 There are different types of AVMs and, depending on the type you have, different treatment options.
-It may be possible to treat part or all of an AVM with interventional neuroradiology/endovascular neurosurgery, which Dr. Jeffrey Farkas, Dr. Tiwari and their colleagues at Interventional Neuro Associates specialize in.
+It may be possible to treat part or all of an AVM with interventional neuroradiology/endovascular neurosurgery, which the doctors at Interventional Neuro Associates specialize in.

 Your doctor inserts a small tube, known as a catheter, into an artery in your groin, allowing them to examine the blood vessels in question with a special type of X-ray called an angiogram.

 During the process, your doctor guides small metal coils along the catheter to the AVM.
 The coils stay in place in your blood vessel after the catheter is removed.